 They don’t have to be fancy!
 The ones I'm sharing today can be printed at home on white cardstock and cut into quarters (postcard-size).

-I’ve found that have a few sets of rhythm pattern cards on hand can be so helpful in teaching to capture the attention of young learners and help them grasp new concepts (and have fun while doing it!).
+I’ve found that having a few sets of rhythm pattern cards on hand can be so helpful in teaching to capture the attention of young learners and help them grasp new concepts (and have fun while doing it!).

 I recommend having at least two sets of rhythm pattern cards: one in a duple meter like 4/4 and one in a triple meter like 3/4.
 If possible, make a card to go at the beginning that shows just the time signature, so the children get used to seeing how the beats are organized.